Turmeric: Tried and True

 There is no single plant, food, or ingredient with more medicinal value than Curcuma longa or turmeric.
 Its dark orange color and pungent flavor are an unmistakable attribute found in much of Indian and African cuisine.
 These cultures used turmeric for medicinal reasons as much as for flavor.
 The root of this plant has an array of substances, most notably curcumin, that protect it in the soil and help it regenerate and heal quickly if injured.
 The turmeric plant is a survivor and as with other plants that have this quality, they offer us some of these benefits when we make them part of a daily recipe.

 The best way to use turmeric daily is in your cooking.
 It is safe and well tolerated by almost everyone in dosages of two teaspoons per day.
-One teaspoon of dried turmeric is generally 2000mg and this is the tye of dosage that has been used in clinical trials to significantly reduce inflammation, although many trials have demonstrated great results with much less turmeric daily (500mg and even less daily).
+One teaspoon of dried turmeric is generally 2000mg and this is the type of dosage that has been used in clinical trials, although many trials have demonstrated great results with much less turmeric daily (500mg and even less daily.)
 In fact, even when representing a mere .025% of a person’s diet, turmeric produces benefits.
 Ideally turmeric should be heated, sautéing with vegetables and a small amount of coconut oil or butter is a great method, as is adding to a soup or stew towards the beginning of the process and combining it in the recipe with at least a small amount of olive oil.
 Oil enhances absorption as does a small amount of black pepper.

 - Begum, A.N., et al., Curcumin structure-function, bioavailability, and efficacy in models of neuroinflammation and Alzheimer's disease.
 J Pharmacol Exp Ther, 2008.
 326(1): p.
 196-208.